 These funds are for the construction of new buildings or the extension of existing buildings.
 We cannot support maintenance works as these are the responsibility of the organisation itself.
-If you are involved in building project and you start before you make contact with us, we will not be able to consider your project.
+If you are involved in a building project and you start before you make contact with us, we will not be able to consider your project.

 Schemes must be specifically allied to the Council's Corporate Plan.
 Any bids under this heading are the subject of a long process via what is known as the Council's Expenditure Plan.
 Bids will be needed by the end of June in any given year.
-However, the outcome of the bid will not be known until February of the following year and if successful, the actual funding would not be available until after 1st April.
+However, the outcome of the bid will not be known until February of the following year and, if successful, the actual funding would not be available until after 1st April.